end-of-game/vertx-voting-app/README.md

 ---------------

 Download [Docker](https://www.docker.com/products/overview).
 If you are on Mac or Windows, [Docker Compose](https://docs.docker.com/compose) will be automatically installed.
 On Linux, make sure you have the latest version of [Compose](https://docs.docker.com/compose/install/).
+Original post comes from [there](https://github.com/docker/example-voting-app).
+We rewrote it with VertX.
 Run in this directory:
 ```
 docker-compose up